Pierre LeBrun

 Pierre LeBrun is a Canadian sportscaster and writer.
 Working for The Sports Network, he appears as a "Hockey Insider", and regularly appears on hockey-related broadcasts.
-He is also a senior National Hockey League columnist for The Athletic, and has appeared as a regular panelist on Hockey Night in Canada.
+He is also a senior National Hockey League (NHL) columnist for The Athletic, and has appeared as a regular panelist on Hockey Night in Canada.

 Career

 After becoming a mainstay on TSN's weekly "Insider Trading" segment in 2011, LeBrun has appeared on various TSN programming, including SportsCentre, That's Hockey and TSN Radio stations across the country.
 As a TSN "Hockey Insider", he delivers breaking news and in-depth analysis and commentary across the TSN's hockey programming, and on Réseau des sports in Montreal.

 LeBrun previously worked nine years for ESPN as a hockey columnist for ESPN.com.
 Prior to joining ESPN in 2008, LeBrun spent 13 years as a national hockey reporter for the Canadian Press.

 Since 2017, LeBrun has also served as a senior NHL columnist with The Athletic.
 He also collaborated on a recurring ice hockey podcast with Scott Burnside, titled "Two-Man Advantage", discussing the NHL.

 LeBrun graduated from the Carleton University school of journalism in 1995.